Khelechy/pearbook/README.md

 ## Overview

 PearBook is a decentralized application that allows users to track shared expenses without relying on central servers.
-It uses custom CRDT implementations (OR-Set, PN-Counter, OR-Map) over a simulated Kademlia DHT to ensure eventual consistency across distributed nodes.
+It uses custom CRDT implementations (OR-Set, PN-Counter, OR-Map) over an actual Kademlia DHT using libp2p to ensure eventual consistency across distributed nodes.

 This project serves as a research prototype for exploring:
 - CRDTs in distributed systems